CyrusNajmabadi/lang-design/CollectionLiterals.md

     * Similarly, while a collection literal has a *natural type* of `List<T>`, it is permissable to avoid such an allocation if the result would not be observable.
 For example, `foreach (var toggle in [true, false])`.
 Because the elements are all that the user's code can refer to, the above could be optimized away into a direct stack allocation.

-* Collections are assumed to be well behaved.
+* Collections are assumed to be well-behaved.
 For example:

     * It is assumed that the value of `Count` on a collection will produce that same value as the number of elements when enumerated.

     * The types used in this spec defined in the `System.Collections.Generic` namespace are presumed to be side-effect free.
 As such, the compiler can optimize scenarios where such types might be used as intermediary values, but otherwise not be exposed.

     * The behavior of collection literals with collections that are not well-behaved is undefined.